Geospatial Visualization

 A few more exercises (perhaps useful for your sketch)

-not recipies, but use the keywords to find help in Google
+not recipes, but use the keywords to find help in Google

 • Use API as service